jjvanzon/Circular-Language-Spec/4. Archive/2008-07-13 XX  Command As A Concept Brainstorm Texts.md

 It looks like, when you turn a command into an executable object, without any additional effort automatically establishes the interchangability between class commands and command parameters.
 I didn’t expect that.
 If two seemingly independent concepts confirm eachother, I must be on the right track.

 For objects of the class, this means, that they copy all methods of the class.
 If the method changes, this changes the class configuration.
 The change in class configuration must then be ventilated through to all the objects of the class.
 I haven’t accounted for that yet.
 The same effect is there for just data of objects: if the class configuration changes, the objects should change also.

-Gee… you should be versioning.
+Gee... you should be versioning.
 Objects do not change, because they link to a specific version of the class.
 However when creating a command, and giving it a relation to a class, I guess I do want the command to be ventilated through to the objects?
 Or will I just forget about that?
 Gee, the commands inside an object are no longer imaginary references.
 They are real ones now.
 I guess, that only if you link to the development version, changes are ventilated through from the classes to the objects.

 But command as a concept, as a way to establish interchangability between class commands and command parameters, also needs to subdivise the class commands into interfaces: one for each module commands are defined in.
 How that is established by command as a concept is yet to be determined.

 Automatic Containment for Relations is still a problem.
 Line merges for relations between commands and objects may have the same problem.
 I didn’t account for that earlier.
 A good example of this problem is yet to be drawn out.